lammps/lammps/doc/src/compute_fabric.rst

 Output info
 """""""""""

-This compute calculates a local vector of doubles.
+This compute calculates a local vector of doubles and a scalar.
 The vector stores the unique components of the first requested tensor in the order xx, yy, zz, xy, xz, yz followed by the same components for all subsequent tensors.
-The final entry is the number of pairwise interactions included in the calculation of the fabric tensor.
+The length of the vector is therefore six times the number of requested tensors.
+The scalar output is the number of pairwise interactions included in the calculation of the fabric tensor.
-The length of the vector is therefore six times the number of requested tensors plus one.

 Restrictions
 """"""""""""

 This fix is part of the GRANULAR package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Currently, compute *fabric* does not support pair styles with many-body interactions.
 It also does not